dxcqcv/dxcqcv.github.io/_posts/2016-12-03-Browser sync Reloading Browsers.md

 tags:
 - gulp
 - browser-sync
-excerpt: the browser-sync only work once, and always says `[BS] Reloading Browsers...`
+excerpt: the browser-sync only work once, and always says `[BS] Reloading Browsers...`.

 ---

 the browser-sync only work once, and always says `[BS] Reloading Browsers...`, do not know why